 Vietnam is a country so mind bogglingly astounding there aren’t many words that can capture it’s beauty.
 There’s cascading mountain ranges, hidden local villages, thriving cities and tremendous caves.
-It even boasts such beauty, people decided to label parts of it as one of the natural wonders of the world (it’s true, Google it).
+It even boasts such beauty, people decided to label parts of it as one of the natural wonders of the world.
 This is all before we’ve even mentioned the food.

 As soon as you arrive in this wonderful country you’ll fall madly in love with it.
 It’s wildlife is so vast, it’s culture so diverse, it’s landscapes so addictive and it’s people so darn lovely.
 For these reasons, over the past few years, it has become one of the most popular destinations for tourists across the world, but fear not, there’s still plenty of off the beaten track-ness to be had.

 Hi there!
 My name is Linh and I’m the local ambassador for Vietnam for NITGB.
 While Vietnam has many must-see destinations the four that I’d pick out as being my highlights would be: